DORIA 1960s Glass Floor Lamp

 Designer: To be appraised.

-Other versions: Made in several different sizes, forms and colours.
+Other versions: This DORIA 1960s glass floor lamp exists in several different sizes, forms and colours.
+These floor lamps were sold with many different lampshades.

 Links (external links open in a new window)